 Introducing Pulse: the real-time financial dashboard for your business

 Pulse is your daily financial dashboard.
 Connect all your credit cards and bank accounts, and you’ll see everything summarized into one simple screen: cash, transaction history, and weekly cash flow.
-Your information gets updated every three hours, so you always know exactly where you stand.
+Your information gets updated every 3 to 24 hours (depending on your financial institution), so you always know exactly where you stand.

 Pulse is a standard feature of Bench from now on.
 When you sign up to let Bench do your bookkeeping for you, you’ll also get access to your new Pulse dashboard.

 Stay on top of cash flow and spending

 With real-time reporting you can monitor every transaction, and identify spending trends as they happen.

 One login, one dashboard

 Pulse brings all of your accounts and transactions into one place.
 No one likes jumping from app to app or guessing passwords.